mainmatter/mainmatter.com/workshops/_posts/2016-12-17-ember-basics.md

     item_type: lecture
     start_time: '9:00'
     duration: 45
+  - title: Structure of an App
+    description: We'll create a new ember app using ember-cli, and explore the code that's been generated for us.
+Some of these folders contain **JavaScript**, some contain **Handlebars templates** and some contain **CSS**.
+    item_type: lecture
+    start_time: '9:45'
+    duration: 45
+  - title: The Ember Ecosystem
+    description: One of the great strengths of ember.js is the surrounding ecosystem of official and community libraries, build tools, conferences and resources.
+      We'll give you a comprehensive introduction to many aspects of the ember world, so you know just where to go for libraries, questions, documentation and events!
+    item_type: lecture
+    start_time: '10:30'
+    duration: 30
 - title: Routing & Top-Level Templates
   description: One of the important ideas at the core of Ember is URL-driven application
     state.
 Great state management is what makes the difference between single page apps that delight users, and those that frustrate them.
   duration: 225
   agenda_items:
+  - title: Router & Routes
+    description: We'll study Ember's **Router**, and examine its conceptual foundation as a finite state machine, and introduce the concept of **Routes**, a hierarchy of objects that perform transitions between router states.
+    item_type: lecture
+    start_time: '11:00'
+    duration: 45
+  - title: Template Basics
+    description: Each route has a **top-level template** paired with it, representing part of the **view hierarchy** of a particular "page" in your single-page application.
+      For now, we'll treat templates as a superset of HTML.
+We'll introduce the powerful `{{link-to}}` helper as a means of building internal URLs.
+    item_type: lecture
+    start_time: '11:45'
+    duration: 15
+  - title: 'Exercise: Static Data in Routes & Placeholder Templates'
+    description: We'll learn how to **decompose the design of our app into a hierarchy of routes and top-level templates**.
+For now, these templates will return static data, but we'll build in a means of navigating between pages, examining the types of transitions that take place in a variety of situations.
+    item_type: exercise
+    start_time: '12:00'
+    duration: 30
   - title: Handlebars Helpers
     description: Handlebars helpers provide a mean of bringing declarative logic into our templates, including iteration through arrays, conditionals and more!
 We'll